SarahDal/sarahdal.github.io/_posts/2026-04-20-WesterRoss.md

 | ![A white diamond Passing Place sign stands in the grass.
 Behind it is a sunlit vista of Scottish uplands, the ground brown with heather and dry grass, stretching to distant mountains and a loch under a blue sky]({{ site.url }}{{ site.baseurl }}/assets/images/westeross/passing.JPG)|

 Had a few great days in Wester Ross at Dundonnell, the area between Torridon and Ullapool.
-I camped at [Bardallach Campsite](https://badrallach.com/) which I can't recommend enough, half a dozen grass pitches, with indoor common room and a kitchen area in a little bothy, plus hot showers and toilets.
+I camped at [Badrallach Campsite](https://badrallach.com/) which I can't recommend enough, half a dozen grass pitches, with indoor common room and a kitchen area in a little bothy, plus hot showers and toilets.
 Absolutely lovely quiet spot to spend as a base for a few days walking.

 | ![a tiny car and a tent a little bit bigger behind it are pitched on a flat grass campsite, bordered by flowering gorse.
 Behind mountains rise up]({{ site.url }}{{ site.baseurl }}/assets/images/westeross/Campsite.JPG)|